connectrpc/grpcreflect-go/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/bufbuild/connect-grpcreflect-go.svg)](https://pkg.go.dev/github.com/bufbuild/connect-grpcreflect-go)

 `connect-grpcreflect-go` adds support for gRPC's server reflection API to any `net/http` server&mdash;including those built with [Connect][docs]!
-The server reflection API lets ad-hoc debugging tools call your Protobuf services and print the responses *without* a copy of the schema.
+With server reflection enabled, ad-hoc debugging tools can call your gRPC-compatible handlers and print the responses *without* a copy of the schema.

 The exposed reflection API is wire compatible with Google's gRPC implementations, so it works with [grpcurl], [grpcui], [BloomRPC], and many